DenisFedyanin/ATP_subgoals_decomposition/майнинг_полезных_failed_траекторий.md

 Dataset: `internlm/Lean-Workbook`,  [internlm/Lean-Workbook](https://huggingface.co/datasets/internlm/Lean-Workbook)
 Example theorem: `lean_workbook_plus_289`

-`run_04` receives a whole-proof attempt.
-If the full proof does not compile, it checks whether the proof has useful nonlinear / structured proof shape.
+if full proof does not compile we check if the proof has useful nonlinear/ structured proof shape.
-For structured attempts, it tries to create semi-proofs by replacing suspicious proof lines or blocks with `sorry`.
+For structured attempts we try to create semi-proofs by replacing tagged proof lines/blocks with `sorry`.

-A useful MCSP job is created only when:
+Useful MCSP job is created only when:
 ```text
 full proof fails
 but